po1sigala/live/01-Class-Content/20-State/01-Activities/04-Stu_useEffect/README.md

 * Update this application to accomplish the following:

-* Create a functional component in place of the class component.
+* In `pages/Search/index.js`, Create a functional component in place of the class component.

 * Replace `this.state` and all instances of `this.setState` using the `useState` Hook.